 One of the easiest and cheapest ways to decorate your trellis is through accessories.
 One simple and effective example is hooks.
 With these handy accessories, you can easily hang plants, outdoor candles, sweet garden signs and even outdoor lights for a comfortable outdoor space.

-One neat way to hang the candles especially is using colourful jars with handles or small lanterns for that vintage finish.
+One neat way to hang the candles is in colourful jars with handles or small lanterns for that vintage finish.

-Just remove the panes of glass, making sure to use protective safety gloves and goggles to avoid any damage to yourself from the shards.
-Then hang it on a wall or rest in any area you like with climbing plants and watch them thrive.
+Just remove the panes of glass, ensuring you wear protective safety gloves and goggles to avoid any damage to yourself from the shards.
+Then hang it on a wall or rest it in any area you like with climbing plants and watch them thrive.

 You can also decorate the new trellis with some paint or wood stain to really make it stand out.